The Rear Gunner

-The Rear Gunner is a 1943 American short instructional film, directed by Ray Enright and produced by Warner Brothers.
+The Rear Gunner is a 1943 American short instructional film, directed by Ray Enright and produced by Warner Bros.
+Pictures.
 Previously, Warner Bros. had produced three short documentary films, Winning Your Wings (1942) starring Jimmy Stewart, Men Of The Sky (1942) and Beyond the Line of Duty (1942).

 Following the attack on Pearl Harbor, Hollywood rushed to turn out films to help win the war.
 The studios produced more than features, with countless cartoons and short subjects that were intended to inform the public, boost morale, encourage support of the Red Cross and other organizations that were helping at home and overseas or in recruitment.
 There were also films that were shown only to members of the armed forces.
 These films either trained them or entertained them.
 Rear Gunner is one of the best examples of how Hollywood pitched in and worked to boost morale and also recruit men into military service.